uhi22/Ioniq28Investigations/CCM_ChargeControlModule_PLC_CCS/CCM_analysis.md

 - 5 Shield (GND)
 - 6 Power (red)
 - 7 not used, GND
-- 8 Ignition input from F21
+- 8 Ignition input from F21 (pink)

 Current consumption (when Power and Ignition are bridged): 9V/160mA or 13V/120mA